cloudfoundry-attic/efs-volume-release/README.md

     cf create-service efs generalPurpose myVolume
     cf services
     ```
-* keep invoking `cf services` until the myVolume service shows as ready
+* EFS volume creation is asynchronous.
+Keep invoking `cf services` until the myVolume service shows as ready

 ## Deploy the pora test app, bind it to your service and start the app
 * type the following: